-The American Heart Association/American Stroke Association’s Together to End Stroke™ initiative, nationally sponsored by Medtronic, aims to educate all Americans that stroke is largely preventable, treatable and beatable.
+The American Heart Association/American Stroke Association’s Together to End Stroke™ initiative, nationally sponsored by Medtronic and Kindred Healthcare, aims to educate all Americans that stroke is largely preventable, treatable and beatable.
 Through Together to End StrokeTM, efforts are focused on increasing awareness and driving action among Americans across the entire stroke continuum of care; prevention, acute treatment, and post-stroke rehabilitation.

 From families to healthcare professionals, and corporations to communities, everyone has a critical role to play in creating stroke-aware communities.
 While stroke is the No. 5 cause of death and a leading cause of long-term disability among adults in the U.S., many Americans do not think of stroke as a major health concern.

 We have made a lot of progress, but we still have a ways to go to end stroke and we need your help!

 Join the Together to End StrokeTMcommunity to learn about how you can help spread stroke awareness and receive monthly updates about ASA news, health tips and events.

 Kindred Healthcare proudly joins the American Stroke Association's Together to End StrokeTM Initiative in an effort to raise national and local awareness that stroke is largely beatable with the combination of quality rehabilitation, patient support and implementation of the American Stroke Association's Stroke Rehabilitation Guidelines.